I'm Mary McInnis, here to guide you.

 After five years in the yoga studio owner grind, I changed over my business so I could focus on developing programming that's the most meaningful to me.
 I like to race bikes, friends.
 It's been the biggest influence on my teaching of removing imposed false limits and fully arriving in your power.
 In the past four years I attended some ground-breaking mountain bike clinics, taught mountain bike skills to nearly 100 women, won lots of bike races and adventure triathlons (kayak, mountain bike, trail run), and integrated it all into my Outer Nature programs.

-My experiences also inform my Inner Nature programs at the deeply dharma-driven Ananda Studio where I teach an integration of psychology and yoga in my classes and workshops.
+My experiences also inform my Inner Nature programs with a deeply dharma-driven integration of psychology and yoga in my classes and workshops.

 I hit on an effective formula for dharma.
 And that's what I guide people in.